marc0-p/foodsystem/README.md

 OrderInMemoryStore: This implementation of an OrderStore is purely in-memory.
 It is not intended to scale.
 This is a proof-of-concept.
                     For an enterprise system, there would be an implementation of OrderStore backed by an enterprise-level storage solution.

+### Design for Stats

+The idea for this design, is that the OrderStore has all of the information needed to generate any stats required.
+(E.g. entity state change history).
+Furthermore, generally stats should be updated rather than computed.

+But since the API for retrieving the stats is part of the store, is doesn't make a difference to the caller.

+For an enterprise scale solution, the API would need additional features, such as pagination, which are not included now.

 ### Application

 OrderProcessor: This is the main application.